Caascad/toolbox/README.md

 This will create a `shell.nix` file that list the tools of the project.
 In this example `terraform` and `ansible`.
-Theses tools are pinned to a specific commit of the toolbox (eg: `origin/master` commit at the time you run the command).
+Theses tools are pinned to a specific commit of the toolbox (eg: `origin/master` commit `sha` at the time you run the command).
 A `toolbox.json` that references the commit used is also created.

 You need to commit `shell.nix` and `toolbox.json` in the project.